Customer care

 Work and Income NZ

-WINZ might be able to help you cover energy bills.
+WINZ might be able to help you cover your energy bills by providing you with financial assistance.
+You can contact them on 0800 559 009 to find out if you're eligible.
 We can chat with WINZ on your behalf if you’ve given us approval to do so.

 Money Talks